You can use requestConfluence to make a request to the

 from within your Forge app.

-The client includes an Authorization
+The client includes an Authorization header based on the

 context-bound fetch call.

-To use requestConfluence
+To use requestConfluence,

 import the Forge API package in your app: